Earl Douglass: Work and contributions

-Douglass played a central role in one of the most important fossil finds in North America.
+Douglass played a central role in one of the most important fossil discoveries in North America.
 In 1905, he was sent to Minnesota, North Dakota, Montana, and Idaho to collect vertebrate and invertebrate fossils.
 Additionally, he obtained data to solve certain geological problems and conduct geological explorations.
 In 1907, Douglass traveled to the Uintah Basin in northeastern Utah to explore the Uinta Formation south of Vernal, Utah for fossil mammals.
 He returned the following year, but was interrupted in July by a letter from Carnegie Museum director J. Holland who directed him to search for a dinosaur skeleton.
 He began exploring the hills along the Green River near Jensen, Utah, and came upon the tail section of an Apatosaurus in the Morrison Formation.
 He wrote the famous lines in his diary: "At last in the top of the ledge where the softer overlying [sandstone] beds form a divide -- a kind of saddle, I saw eight of the tail bones of a Brontosaurus in exact position.
 It was a beautiful sight."
 At first Douglass thought he had just one skeleton, and not until December did he realize just how extensive the bone deposit was in a letter to director Holland: “... the ledge is full of bones...We realize that we have a stupendous task and the men are working like beavers...
 If we stopped to consider what a terrible lot of work there is to do we might fall over...”
 The tail vertebrae connected to a nearly complete skeleton that was formally named Apatosaurus louisae, after Carnegie’s wife Louise.
 Excavating the site would occupy him and his crew for 13 years.